Preparing for Your Tattoo

 A calm, clean start leads to a better heal.

-A tattoo is a controlled skin wound.
-The way you prepare—sleep, hydration, skin condition, and medication choices—can affect bleeding, comfort, line clarity, and healing quality.
+A tattoo involves controlled skin trauma.
+How you prepare—sleep, hydration, skin condition, and medication choices—can affect bleeding, comfort, line clarity, and overall healing quality.

 Table of Contents